Tour of the London Underground

 Nearest Underground: Baker Street Station

-Departure time and location: 11am Sherlock Holmes Statue, Baker Street Station
+Departure time and location: Every second Saturday at 11am Sherlock Holmes Statue, Baker Street Station